Starlink Software Collection — 2021A Release Notes

 SCUBA-2 calibration parameters (opacity relations and FCFs) have been updated as per the new SCUBA-2 calibration paper (Mairs et al. 2021).

-- SCUBA-2 beam parameters also updated: 10 - 15% change in calibration when using matched filter.
+SCUBA-2 beam parameters also updated: 10 - 15% change in calibration when using matched filter (see also this blog post).

 Changes to Applications